The DECram driver allows you to create a virtual disk and to read and write to that disk using standard OpenVMS disk I/O operations.

 - A DECram disk can be a member of a host-based shadow set.
 Volume Shadowing for OpenVMS provides high data availability by duplicating data on multiple disks.
 If one disk fails, the remaining disk or disks can continue to service application and user I/O requests.

-- On Integrity, DECnet is included in the Base Operating Environment.
+- On Integrity, DECram is included in the Base Operating Environment.

-- On Alpha, DECnet is included in the ALPHA-LP license.
+- On Alpha, DECram is included in the ALPHA-LP license.